protontypes/open-sustainable-technology/README.md

 - [Transitland](https://github.com/transitland/transitland-atlas) -  An open data platform that collects GTFS, GTFS Realtime, and other open data feeds from transit providers around the world.
 - [cyclestreets](https://github.com/cyclestreets/cyclestreets-r) - The goal of cyclestreets is to provide a simple R interface to the CycleStreets routing service.
 - [Transportation Fuels Reporting System](https://github.com/bcgov/tfrs) - An online application for fuel suppliers to manage their compliance obligations under the Greenhouse Gas Reduction.
-- [pycontrails](https://github.com/contrailcirrus/pycontrails) - Python library for modeling aviation climate impacts
+- [pycontrails](https://github.com/contrailcirrus/pycontrails) - Python library for modeling aviation climate impacts.

 ### Production and Industry